yjajkiew/php-delete-line-in-file/README.md

 Why I did it
 ------------

-I add a CSV file who looked like this:
+I had a CSV file who looked like this:
 > text1;text2
 >
 > text3;text4